Boundary-Centric Clip-Budgeted Active Learning for Temporal Action Segmentation: Experiments

 It is worth examining whether local uncertainty and ambiguity provide complementary signal beyond $\nabla_b$ alone.
-From Tab.~\ref{tab:ablation_weights}, $\nabla_b$ alone already achieves the strongest single-term edit score (61.5), but degrades on F1@10 relative to the full combination (65.2 vs.\ 70.8).
+From Tab.~\ref{tab:ablation_weights}, $\nabla_b$ alone achieves a competitive single-term edit score (61.5) and the best F1@50 (42.7), but falls short of the full combination on edit score (61.5 vs.\ 66.6) and F1@10 (65.2 vs.\ 70.8), indicating that $u_b^{\text{local}}$ and $g_b$ contribute complementary signal.
 This indicates that temporal gradient captures boundary sharpness — a necessary but not sufficient condition for annotation value.
 Local uncertainty $u_b^{\text{local}}$ adds robustness in regions where the gradient is large but the model is already confident, filtering spurious sharp transitions that do not represent genuine action changes.
 The confidence gap $g_b$ separately targets boundaries where competing classes are nearly tied — a distinct failure mode from distributional sharpness that global entropy may understate.
-The three terms are therefore not redundant: each filters a qualitatively different class of uninformative boundaries, and their weighted combination consistently outperforms any single-term or pairwise variant across all metrics in Tab.~\ref{tab:ablation}.
+The three terms are therefore not redundant: each filters a qualitatively different class of uninformative boundaries, and their weighted combination achieves the best edit score (66.6) and F1@10 (70.8) in Tab.~\ref{tab:ablation_weights}, outperforming pairwise variant on these metrics.

-\textbf{Clip length ablation.} We ablate the temporal context size used to form boundary-centered clips by varying the clip length (number of frames sampled around the boundary) and evaluate on GTEA, as shown in Tab.~\ref{tab:clip_length}).
+\textbf{Effect of boundary context window length.} We ablate the temporal context size used to form boundary-centered clips by varying the clip length (number of frames sampled around the boundary) and evaluate on GTEA, as shown in Tab.~\ref{tab:clip_length}.
 Using overly long clips (e.g., 40--50 frames) consistently degrades performance, likely because the clip spans multiple sub-actions and introduces irrelevant context that blurs the transition signal, leading to noisier boundary representations and less effective boundary supervision.
 In contrast, very short clips provide insufficient temporal evidence to disambiguate the action change and capture pre-/post-boundary dynamics, which reduces Edit and F1, particularly at stricter overlap thresholds.
 We find that a moderate window offers the best trade-off: a clip length of 20 frames yields the strongest results across all metrics, improving both segmentation quality (Edit) and frame-wise accuracy, while delivering the highest F1 at \{10,25,50\}.

 \textbf{Per-class performance analysis.} In Breakfast, the per-class breakdown shows substantial variance across the large action set: many frequent, visually distinctive actions achieve strong and balanced precision and recall, while several fine-grained, visually similar actions (for example, multiple “pour” and “stir” variants) exhibit noticeably lower F1.
 Errors tend to manifest as precision–recall imbalance, suggesting confusion among closely related action definitions and sensitivity to short transition regions for rare or brief classes.